rubasov/dotfiles/readme.md

 A few things that may be worth of your attention
 ------------------------------------------------

-1. Transparent editing of GnuPG-encrypted files in vim.

-    See `augroup gpg` near the end of `vimrc`.

-2.  bash prompt with wall-clock-runtime and exit code of last command.
+1.  bash prompt with wall-clock-runtime and exit code of last command.

     See `bashrc.d/prompt.sh`.

-3. A 256-color vim colorscheme.
+2. A 256-color vim colorscheme.

     See `vim/colors/experiment.vim`.

-4. Per screen scrolling in GNU screen by mouse wheel or by shift+page{up,down} without messing up the scrollback buffer.
+3. Per screen scrolling in GNU screen by mouse wheel or by shift+page{up,down} without messing up the scrollback buffer.

     See `screenrc` and `Xresources`.